22 Recursion and fixed points

 #> [1] 0 1 1 2 3 5 8 13 21 34 55

-This works but is spectacularly inefficient.
-Each call spawns two more calls, giving O(2^n) time complexity (see Chapter 9 for Big-O). fib(30) makes over a million calls.
+This works but is spectacularly inefficient: each call spawns two more calls, ballooning to O(2^n) time complexity (see Chapter 9 for Big-O), so fib(30) alone triggers over a million calls.
 Memoization (Section 20.4) or an accumulator (later in this chapter) fixes the performance problem, but the naive version illustrates a real danger of recursion: elegant code can hide terrible performance.
+Performance aside, there is a more basic question.
+Does a recursive function even need a name?

 (function(n) {